aalexgabi/node-async-on-exit/README.md

 ## Description

-This module allows executing async operations before exiting node process.
+Provides a way to execute asynchronous operations before exiting.

 ## How it works